ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Resource URLs

-DAP is defined in terms of "resources", such as reports ({{upload-flow}}), aggregation jobs ({{aggregate-flow}}), and collection jobs ({{collect-flow}}).
+DAP is defined in terms of HTTP resources, such as reports ({{upload-flow}}), aggregation jobs ({{aggregate-flow}}), and collection jobs ({{collect-flow}}).
-Each resource has an associated URL.
-Resource URLs are specified by a sequence of string literals and variables.
+Each resource has a URL.
+Resource URLs are specified as string literals containing variables.
 Variables are expanded into strings according to the following rules:

-* Variables `{leader}` and `{helper}` are replaced with the base API URL of the Leader and Helper respectively (the base URLs are defined in
+* Variables `{leader}` and `{helper}` are replaced with the base API URL of the Leader and Helper respectively.
-  {{task-configuration}}).
 * Variables `{task-id}`, `{aggregation-job-id}`, and `{collection-job-id}` are replaced with the task ID ({{task-configuration}}), aggregation job ID ({{agg-init}}), and collection job ID ({{collect-init}}) respectively.
 The